kevintruong/til/Pipes,-Part-1:-Introduction-to-pipes.md

 }
 ```

-The problem with using a pipe in this fashion is that writing to a pipe can block i.e. the pipe only has a limited buffering capacity.
+The problem with using a pipe in this fashion is that writing to a pipe can block i.e.

+The pipe only has a limited buffering capacity.
 If the pipe is full the writing process will block!

 The maximum size of the buffer is system dependent; typical values from  4KB upto 128KB.

 ```C
 int main() {